 During the Summer 2024 Semester, the John G. Rangos, Sr. School of Health Sciences enjoyed interacting with high school students interested in potential allied healthcare careers during the first Allied Health Exploration Summer Camp at Duquesne University!
-During this oneday exposure, the RSHS Community Engaged Learning and Service Team aligned with The Crossroads Foundation of Pittsburgh to provide a variety of hands-on activities in six of our allied health programs to community youth interested in healthcare careers.
-Faculty and student leaders in athletic training, occupational therapy, physical therapy, physician assistant studies, public health, and speech-language pathology promoted the many career opportunities available in each career pathway, and more importantly, how these disciplines collaborate interprofessionally for ensuring client-centered care and building healthy communities.
-Along the way, this mutually beneficial program laid the foundation for future community-engaged programming as well.
+During this one-day exposure, the RSHS Community Engaged Learning and Service Team aligned with The Crossroads Foundation of Pittsburgh to provide a variety of hands-on activities in six of our allied health programs to community youth interested in healthcare careers.
+Faculty and student leaders in athletic training, occupational therapy, physical therapy, physician assistant studies, public health, and speech-language pathology promoted the many career opportunities available in each career pathway, and more importantly, how these disciplines collaborate interprofessionally for ensuring client-centered care and building healthy community-engaged programming as well.
 Special thanks to faculty, students, staff, and our community partner, The Crossroads Foundation, for making this such a meaningful event!